GeoBosh/pcts/README.md

     library(devtools)
     install_github("GeoBosh/pcts")

-If `R` complains about insufficient version of pakage 'lagged', install it from github with `install_github("GeoBosh/lagged")`.
+If `R` complains about insufficient version of package 'lagged', install it from github with `install_github("GeoBosh/lagged")`.